satshacopter/satshacopter-250X/README.md

 ##configure MultiWii and attach the supports

-Now is time to configure some Multiwii before going to flight.
+Now is time to configure some Multiwii parameters before going to flight.

 First connect the FTDI cable as following: